dadadel/pyment/doc/pyment.rst

   -f status, --first-line status
                         Does the comment starts on the first line after the quotes (default "True")
+  -t, --convert         Existing docstrings will be converted but won't create
+                        missing ones
   -c config, --config-file config
                         Get a Pyment configuration from a file.
 Note that the config values will overload the command line ones.